davecybersec/davecybersec/README.md

 Welcome to my github page.
-This page will serve as more of a blog / knowledge portfolio where I'll share info on cybersecurity, privacy, OSINT, and CTF walkthroughs.
+This page will serve as more of a blog / knowledge portfolio where I'll share info on cybersecurity, ethical hacking, privacy, OSINT, and CTF walkthroughs.

 <!--
 **davecybersec/davecybersec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.